 Everything isn’t for everyone!
 As with any skincare technique, there are some drawbacks to skin cycling that you need to keep in mind.
 These include:

-Is Skin Cycling Worth Trying?
+So, Is Skin Cycling Worth Trying?

-If you have sensitive skin or other skin issues, you should consider seeking advice from a dermatologist first!
-Because everyone’s skin is different.
+If you have sensitive skin or other skin issues, you should consider seeking advice from a dermatologist first because everyone’s skin is different.

 Otherwise, it’s an easy schedule to follow which might be what you’re skin has been needing all along, of course, the quality of the products you use is going to make a big difference!